MicrosoftDocs/cpp-docs/styleguide/template.md

 ### Links to APIs

-The build system has some extensions that allow us to link to .NET Core APIs without having to use external links.
+The build system has some extensions that allow us to link to Managed APIs without having to use external links.
 When linking to an API, you can use its unique identifier (UID) that is auto-generated from the source code.

 You can use one of the following syntax: